Scenario

 Resolution

-To use custom fields, you can add data for any user account to a custom attribute using Active Directory, Microsoft 365, Microsoft Entra ID or Google Workspace.
+To use custom fields, you can add data for any user account to a custom attribute using Active Directory, Microsoft 365, Microsoft Entra ID (formerly Azure AD), Google Workspace, or by uploading a CSV with Exclaimer's User Details Upload feature.
 This adds a new field with your custom data that is then available for use in your signatures for any user.

 Select an option below to view the related instructions: